Lavish Birthday Party For 7-Year-Old Isabella

 How did it turn out?
 It was just alright.

-I don’t even remember what I received that year.
-All I remembered was many friends and relatives came and I felt exhausted trying to spend time with different groups of people.
+All I remembered was many friends and relatives attended and I felt exhausted trying to spend time with different groups of people.
 To be honest, I didn’t even have any fun.

 My all-important first birthday party was a hard-hitting lesson about expectations vs reality before memes were a thing in 1998.

 I learnt that you don’t always like what you thought you wanted after you get it.